Unified discontinuous Galerkin scheme for a large class of elliptic equations: DG discretization of the flux formulation

 \subsection{Mesh refinement}

-The domain decomposition into elements, each with their own set of basis functions, allows for two avenues to control the resolution: We can split the domain into more and smaller elements (h-refinement) or increase the number of basis functions within an element (p-refinement).
-We can perform h- and p-refinement in each dimension independently.
+The domain decomposition into elements, each with their own set of basis functions, allows for two avenues to control the resolution: we can split the domain into more and smaller elements ($h$~refinement) or increase the number of basis functions within an element ($p$~refinement).
+We can perform $h$ and $p$~refinement in each dimension independently.

-Both h-refinement and p-refinement can lead to non-conforming boundaries between elements, meaning that grid points on the two sides of the boundary do not coincide.
+Both $h$~refinement and $p$~refinement can lead to nonconforming boundaries between elements, meaning that grid points on the two sides of the boundary do not coincide.
 Since we need to work with data from both sides of an element boundary when considering numerical fluxes (see \cref{sec:numflux}) we place \emph{mortars} between elements.
 A mortar is a $(d-1)$-dimensional mesh that has sufficient resolution to exactly represent discretized fields from both adjacent element faces.
 Specifically, a mortar $\partial\Omega_{k\bar{k}}$ between the elements $\Omega_k$ and $\Omega_{\bar{k}}$ that share a boundary orthogonal to dimension $j$ has $\max(N_{k,i},N_{\bar{k},i})$ grid points in dimension~$i\neq j$.
-We limit the h-refinement of our computational domains such that an element shares its boundary with at most two neighbors per dimension in every direction ("two-to-one balance").
-This means a mortar covers either the full element face or a logical half of it in every dimension. \Cref{fig:mortars} illustrates an hp-refined scenario with non-conforming element boundaries.
+We limit the $h$~refinement of our computational domains such that an element shares its boundary with at most two neighbors per dimension in every direction (\enquote{two-to-one balance}).
+This means a mortar covers either the full element face or a logical half of it in every dimension. \Cref{fig:mortars} illustrates an $hp$-refined scenario with nonconforming element boundaries.

 To project field values from an element face to a mortar we employ the $(d-1)$-dimensional \emph{prolongation operator}